MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/enable-chatbot.md

 ```
 ### Chatbot elements

-Reference the CSS samples below for examples of how to customize your chatbot elements using CSS.
+Reference the CSS samples provided for examples of how to customize your chatbot's elements.

 :::image type="content" source="media/enable-chatbot/chatbot-css.svg" alt-text="A screenshot of a chatbot with individual elements annotated.":::